 The lodge was located high up in the hills and offered a stunning view from its pool.

 Is travel insurance worth it?
-And if so is World Nomads really the best for you?
+Is World Nomads really the best for you?
 Picking the right travel insurance for YOU

 You can navigate these waters on your own or book a guided trip where you can just leisurely float through the canyon on inner tubes.
 Getting to Somoto is about 1.5 hours by bus from Esteli.
 You will then need a cab to get you to the park entrance.

-On the Caribbean coast of Nicaragua sits the the Corn Islands.
-With the calm and crystal clear waters of the Caribbean here you will find some the best snorkeling, scuba diving, fishing, and just straight up relaxing.
+On the Caribbean coast of Nicaragua sits the Corn Islands.
+With the calm and crystal clear waters of the Caribbean, here you will find some of the best snorkeling, scuba diving, fishing, and just straight up relaxing.